 Whitelabel host name (CNAME)

 Specify the domain that you add in SendGrid.
+This field is optional.

 You can verify your configuration.
 Just send a test message from any Blueshift template: